PrajothSenthilKumar/apertura/README.md

 Read the full technical writeup: [`blog/post.md`](blog/post.md)

-Covers the visual retrieval architecture, the baseline study methodology, the transformers version compatibility issue that caused non-deterministic retrieval, and lessons learned building a production RAG system with LangGraph and Langfuse.
+Covers the visual retrieval architecture, the baseline study methodology, the transformers version compatibility issue that caused non deterministic retrieval, and lessons learned building a production RAG system with LangGraph and Langfuse.

 ---